 A.P.
-Psychology, New Testament, Sociology
+Psychology, Psychology

 Mrs. Martinez loves to help people learn and has gifts for teaching.
 She loves being able to understand a concept and explain it in multiple ways.
 She holds a B.A. in Russian from USC, a M.A. in Psychology and a M.A. in Theology and Ministry both from Fuller Seminary.
 There are so many explicit and implicit ways to integrate faith in the classroom, explains Mrs. Martinez.
 “Explicitly the subjects I teach lend so many ways to talk specifically about faith in class, and implicitly, I strive to be a blessing to these students and help them make their faith their own.”

-Missiology, Old Testament Theology, New Testament Theology
+Missiology, Old Testament Theology

 Mr. McAleese is pleased to be able to prepare students for the way they will have to think about faith in college.
 He has experience teaching Old Testament, Life Science, and PE as well as serving as the Director of Student Life and Ministry.
 He holds a B.A. in Biblical Studies with a Minor in Biology and a M.A. in Theology with a Biblical Studies Emphasis from Azusa Pacific University.
 He particularly loves narrative theology – the “story”.
 He enjoys looking at characters and their flaws as well as teaching the historical background and what things mean.